-Snowbird’s New Lodge Readies for 2015
+Snowbird’s New Lodge Readies To Open

 I reminded myself to breathe.
 It wasn’t the biting fall chill from the open ATV ride to the top of Hidden Peak but the excitement of seeing something I’d only heard rumors about since the 90s that made me hold my breath.
+Snowbird’s new lodge.

 There it was; like a mythical bird hoarding its kingdom.